prisma-labs/graphql-framework-experiment/docs/guides/testing.md

 ## Test Context interface

 The Test context interface is extensible by plugins.
-By default it includes basic control over the app and an instance of [`graphql-request`](https://github.com/prisma-labs/graphql-request) ready to send queries and mutations to it.
+By default it includes basic control over the app and a grphql client instance of ready to send queries and mutations to it.

 ## Without a database